 The most talked about shopping event of the year is just around the corner, so we thought we'd help you out along the way to prepare.
+For those who don't know, Black Friday falls on the 29th November this year.
 By now, you're probably fully aware of the deals and discounts you can expect this Black Friday, as well as the dos and don'ts and the tips and tricks.
-Behold, all of your budding questions about Black Friday, that you need answered.
+Behold: all of your questions about Black Friday are answered here.

 Need some more deets on Black Friday?
 Check out our Black Friday page for more.